tj-sullivan/dissertation/analyses_basic.md

 )
 ```

-That’s a hell of a lot to work through and so I didn’t summarize the
-output here (but it did sample well).
-Let’s wrangle that data into a
-matrix for reporting.
-We’ll take advantage of the fact that the
-`matrix()` function in R will split up a single column into a matrix
-going down the column (e.g., if there are 10 values, values 1-5 go in
-column1 and then 6-10 go in column2).
-We’ll use this to label the
-correlation coefficients from the output in the order that we want.
-I
-created an Excel sheet with what I wanted the correlation matrix to look
-like to guide me through this part.
-Perhaps one day I’ll figure out a
-way to automate a function to do this for me automatically, but today is
-not that day.
+That's a hell of a lot to work through and so I didn't summarize the output here (but it did sample well).
+Let's wrangle that data into a matrix for reporting.
+We'll take advantage of the fact that the `matrix()` function in R will split up a single column into a matrix going down the column (e.g., if there are 10 values, values 1-5 go in column1 and then 6-10 go in column2).
+We'll use this to label the correlation coefficients from the output in the order that we want.
+I created an Excel sheet with what I wanted the correlation matrix to look like to guide me through this part.
+Perhaps one day I'll figure out a way to automate a function to do this for me automatically, but today is not that day.

 ``` r
 output <- as_draws_df(corr_model) |>